Sunset (1988 film): Box office

-Studio executives were divided on how to promote Sunset as most filmgoers would have expected a Blake Edwards film to be a comedy.
-The trailer began with the catchphrase "The following story is almost true ... give or take a lie or two" and emphasized comedic scenes.
+Studio executives were divided on how to promote Sunset, as most filmgoers would have expected a Blake Edwards film to be a comedy.
+The trailer began with the catchphrase: "The following story is almost true ... give or take a lie or two" and emphasized comedic scenes.
 Upon release, Sunset was a box office failure, produced on a $16 million budget, and making only $4.6 million domestically.

 Critical

 Sunset earned predominately negative reviews from critics and the public alike.
 Most reviewers noted that Garner's screen presence was the only thing that made the film watchable.
-Hal Hinson in his review for The Washington Post contrasted the impact of the two male stars: "Ultimately, 'Sunset' plays like deluxe dinner theater fare.
+Hal Hinson in his review for The Washington Post contrasted the impact of the two male stars: "Ultimately, Sunset plays like deluxe dinner theater fare.
 It's a diversion to take along with your after-meal coffee and dessert.
 Garner's western suavity is the only grace note.
 Few performers have generated the sort of good will that Garner has, and this may be the most solid work he's ever done in the movies.
 The figure he cuts is an evocative one.
 Watching him, you may think you smell a trace of sagebrush."

 Film critic Robert Horton was scathing in his review of Sunset, calling it "... a moribund movie made by a collection of people who have an abundance of talent.
 How does a movie like this go wrong?"
 He laid the blame squarely on Edward's limp direction. "...
 Edwards seems to have lost his verve.
 Sunset crawls along with little conviction or life."

+Movie historian Leonard Maltin seemed to agree with Horton, calling the picture an "appalling piece of junk, unpleasant and unbelievable from the word go.
+Willis registers zero playing one of the Western genre's most magnetic stars; only Garner's charisma saves this bomb."

 On review aggregator Rotten Tomatoes, the film has an approval rating of 21% based on 14 reviews, with an average score of 3.70/10.

 Awards and nominations

-Patricia Norris, costume designer for Sunset was nominated for Best Costume Design at the 1989 Academy Awards.
-However, winning the 1989 Razzie Award for Blake Edwards for Worst Director and nominating Mariel Hemingway for Worst Supporting Actress, was a dubious distinction.
+Patricia Norris, costume designer for Sunset, was nominated for the Academy Award for Best Costume Design at the 61st Academy Awards in 1989.
+However, at the 9th Golden Raspberry Awards, Edwards was awarded the dubious distinction of the Golden Raspberry Award for Worst Director, tying with Stewart Raffill for Mac and Me.
+Hemingway was also nominated for the Golden Raspberry Award for Worst Supporting Actress.